spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 ---
-title: "Quick Start with Nested Cluster"
+title: "Quickstart with Nested Clusters"
-metaTitle: "Getting Started with nested clusters on Palette"
+metaTitle: "Getting Started with Nested Clusters on Palette"
 metaDescription: "The methods of creating nested clusters for a speedy deployment on any CSP"
-icon: "clusters"
+icon: ""
 hideToC: false
 fullWidth: false
 ---